CalebGideon/Node.js-JSON-Parser/README.md

 # ✍ Node.js-JSON-Parser ✍
 <div>
   <p>A custom Json file Parser that can be used in Node.js projects, utilsing a three step lexing, tokenisation and parsing system to parse all relevant JSON files.
 Includes error checking.
-Installation instrutions and features below </p>
+Installation instrutions and features below <b>NOTE: This parser requires Node.js to be installed on your device</b></p>
 </div>
 <div>
    <h2>Table of Contents</h2>